cloudify-cosmo/docs.getcloudify.org/content/cli/users.md

 #### Usage
 `cfy users deactivate [OPTIONS] USERNAME`

 Deactivate a user.
-Suspends a user's access, without deleting their details.
+Deactivated users cannot login to Cloudify, but are in the list of users.
+To let the user login to Cloudify, reactivate the user.<br>
 `USERNAME` is the username of the user.